Anima-Lab/DiffStateGrad/README.md

 This repository provides a modified version of the ReSample codebase that incorporates our DiffStateGrad method.
 The implementation maintains the core functionality of ReSample while adding our enhancements for improved performance and stability.

+Our main contributions can be found in the diffstategrad_sample_condition.py and ldm/models/diffusion/diffstategrad_ddim.py.

+We also provide a file of explicit functions

 ## Getting Started

 ### 1) Clone the repository